CascadeColin/README-Generator/README.md

 COMPLETE: WHEN I enter my email address
 COMPLETE: THEN this is added to the section of the README entitled Questions, with COMPLETE: instructions on how to reach me with additional questions

-WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README */
+COMPLETE: WHEN I click on the links in the Table of Contents
+COMPLETE: THEN I am taken to the corresponding section of the README */